solo-io/solo-blog-knative-istio/README.md

 When exploring this area you will find that while there is a lot of great information and concepts floating around, it is more difficult in practice to implement even in development without some trial-and-error.
 (But isn't that the fun in the process?!)
 The aim of this blog is to assist with the following by providing a guide to walk through the installation of both technologies and exploring the integration between them

+### Note on OpenShift Installations
+For OpenShift users, this guide will also provide the additional configuration components necessary to walk through the steps on an OpenShift cluster.
+Additional configuration has been summarized into a [single section](https://github.com/solo-io/solo-blog-knative-istio#additional-prep-for-openshift-deployments) to make the tutorial easier to follow along for both OpenShift and non-OpenShift users

+[See this link](https://istio.io/latest/docs/setup/platform-setup/openshift/) from the Istio documentation for more detail on the additional configuration required to run knative + istio on OpenShift.
+For the purposes of this repo, all general-purpose commands are led with `kubectl` and all additional OpenShift specific instructions are commands led with `oc` to provide more clarity.

 # Purpose/Outcomes
 At the end of part 1 of this tutorial we will have completed the following:
 - Installed knative-serving